UPPMAX/UPPMAX-documentation/docs/getting_started/linux.md

 ![Content](./img/images.jfif)

 - Actually, for it to be an OS, it is supplied with GNU software and other additions giving us the name **GNU/Linux**.
   - [Linux naming controversy](https://en.wikipedia.org/wiki/GNU/Linux_naming_controversy)

 ![Content](./img/gnu.png)

 - Linux has a multiuser platform at its base which means permissions and security comes easy.

-### Linux comes in different distributions, dialects or, say, flavours.
+### Linux comes in different distributions, dialects or, say, flavours

 - UPPMAX runs CentOS and RedHat

 ![Content](./img/flavours.png)

 ## Using the command line